Clinicians will help investigate the role of point-of-care ultrasound (POCUS) technology in patients with COVID-19.

 Dr. Islam’s study will determine how transcutaneous ultrasonography (TUS) findings correlate with patient-reported dyspnea, as per the Borg Dyspnea Scale, and diagnostics such as pulmonary function tests (PFTs) and chest radiography in patients with COVID-19.
 His study will also aim to evaluate changes in TUS findings during ICU admission and follow-up.

-- Siddharth Dugar, MD – Associate Staff and Director, Point of Care Ultrasound at Cleveland Clinic’s Respiratory Institute, Cleveland, OH
+- Siddharth Dugar, MBBS – Staff Physician, Cleveland Clinic, Cleveland, OH

 Dr. Dugar’s study will determine if spontaneous echo contrast is associated with reduced velocity in the venous system in critically ill COVID-19 patients, determine if the presence of spontaneous echo contrast is associated with increased risk of venous thrombosis in sequential venous ultrasound and identify if the presence of spontaneous echo contrast is associated with altered fibrinogen and blood viscosity.